 These awards bring the total grants made to students since 2003 to over £31,700.

-The chairmanís book, In the Beginning was Sound, is expected to be launched at a musical party at the trustsís registered office on Sunday 2 July.
-Preliminary details can be found on page 8 of The Trusteesí Annual Report and Accounts for the Year Ending 31 December 2016, which can be reached via this link.
+Preliminary details can be found on page 8 of The Trustees’ Annual Report and Accounts for the Year Ending 31 December 2016, which can be reached via this link.